puppetlabs/puppet-docs/source/puppet/4.9/hiera_hierarchy.md

 ## Hiera searches the hierarchy in order

-Once Hiera finishes interpolating variables and resolves each level of the hierarchy to a concrete data source, it checks those data sources in the order in which they're written.
+Once Hiera replaces the variables to make a list of concrete data sources, it checks those data sources in the order they're written.
 If a data source doesn't exist, or doesn't specify a value for the current key, Hiera skips it and moves on to the next source.

 This means earlier data sources have priority over later ones.
 In the example above, the node-specific data has the highest priority, and can override data from any other level.
 Business group data is separated into local and global sources, with the local one overriding the global one.
 And the common data used by all nodes always goes last.